Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene: Abstract

 \section{Abstract}

-Trilayer graphene offers systematic control of its electronic structure through stacking sequence and twist geometry, providing a versatile platform for correlated states.
-Here we report magnetotransport in alternating twisted trilayer graphene with a twist angle of about $5^\circ$.
+ABSTRACT: Trilayer graphene offers systematic control of its electronic structure through stacking sequence and twist geometry, providing a versatile platform for correlated states.
+Here we report magnetotransport in large-angle twisted trilayer graphene with a twist angle of about $5^\circ$.
 The data reveal an electron–hole asymmetry that can be captured by introducing layer-dependent potential shifts.
-At charge neutrality ($\nu_{\rm tot}=0$), three low-resistance states appear, which Hartree–Fock mean-field analysis attributes to emerging spin-resolved helical edge modes resembling those of quantum spin Hall insulators.
-At $\nu_{\rm tot}=-1$, we also observe suppressed resistance when the middle and bottom layers are each half filled while the top layer remains inert at $\nu=-2$, consistent with an interlayer excitonic quantum Hall state.
-These results demonstrate correlated interlayer quantum Hall phases in alternating twisted trilayer graphene, encompassing spin-resolved edge transport and excitonic order.
+At charge neutrality ($\nu_{\rm tot}=0$), three low-resistance states appear, which Hartree–Fock mean-field analysis attributes to spin-resolved helical edge modes in the quantum Hall regime, analogous to quantum spin Hall–like configurations.
+At $\nu_{\rm tot}=-1$, we also observe suppressed resistance when the middle and bottom layers are each half filled while the top layer remains inert at $\nu=-2$, consistent with an interlayer excitonic phase in the quantum Hall regime.
+These results demonstrate correlated interlayer quantum Hall phases in large-angle twisted trilayer graphene, combining spin-resolved helical edge transport with excitonic order.